Move Over, Silicon Valley – Pennsylvania is On the Rise

 Pennsylvania’s fourth-largest city is quickly becoming a hotspot for the tech and startup communities.
 The city’s newfound sense of hope and optimism has spurred the creation of an entrepreneurial ecosystem.
 Following the trend of shared work spaces, Radius CoWork provides all the space, coffee, internet access, and work culture that local startups need to find success.
 The Innovation Collaborative is teaming up with entrepreneurs, political leaders, researchers, and investors — to name a few — with the goal of cultivating a thriving culture of innovation and entrepreneurship.
 And Erie’s universities are also supporting the cause.
 Mercyhurst University has partnered with a number of local businesses including Erie Insurance, Velocity Network, and UPMC Hamot to create an “Innovation District” in downtown Erie, with plans of attracting students from around the globe in the emerging fields of data science and cybersecurity that could lead to career pathways with downtown companies.

 As the largest city in Pennsylvania, the home of several firsts in history and technology, and the host of a robust tech startup scene, Philadelphia is right at home on this list, and has been for some time.
-Like other major cities we’ve mentioned, it boasts a concentrated mass of universities and talented employees, resources for entrepreneurs and innovators like the Pennovation Center and the University City Science Center, easy access to other major tech cities and markets, and an incredibly affordable cost of living compared to other tech cities across the United States.
-Plus, it ranks second only to San Francisco’s Bay Area for tech job growth.
+Like other major cities we’ve mentioned, it boasts a concentrated mass of universities and talented employees, resources for entrepreneurs and innovators like the Pennovation Works and the University City Science Center, easy access to other major tech cities and markets, and an incredibly affordable cost of living compared to other tech cities across the United States.
 Magento Business Intelligence head and Philly Startup Leaders president Robert J. Moore has referred to it as “a lean startup’s paradise” and a “great place to combine East Coast sensibilities with West Coast ambitions.”
-So it’s no surprise that it’s one of the top 10 best cities for millennials in a recent report from real estate site Trulia.
+So it’s no surprise that it’s one of the top 10 best cities for millennials in a report from real estate site Trulia.
 We couldn’t agree more.

 Pittsburgh’s unprecedented revitalization makes it one of the country’s greatest innovation hubs.
 While Google, Uber, and Amazon all have a home in Pittsburgh, the startup community is stronger than ever thanks to top startup accelerators like Alphalab Gear.
 Offering a high quality of life — including a renowned restaurant scene and beloved sports teams — at a much lower cost, Pittsburgh attracts young tech leaders from across the nation.
 The proximity to major research institutions like Carnegie Mellon University and University of Pittsburgh provide innumerable benefits, and venture capital companies like Innovation Works help new ideas and startups get off the ground.